jgoney/flask-messenger/README.md

 This is a simple CRUD-type messaging app built with Flask (with Bootstrap for styling and responsiveness).
 It also features a REST API.

+flask-messenger works with Python 3.x, which you really should be using at this point.
+It may still work with Python 2.x, but caveat emptor.

 Installation:
 -------------